 For some applicants, choosing a department is easy.
 Others need a bit more guidance in deciding where they best fit.
 If that’s you, please see our Connect to LGO page, where we have a variety of options for reaching out to the LGO admissions team.

-LGO applicants submit one application for both degrees.
-Students can apply either through the MIT School of Engineering (Round 2 only) or the MIT Sloan School of Management (Round 1 or Round 2).*
+LGO applicants submit ONE application.
+Students can apply EITHER through the MIT Sloan School of Management (Round 1 or Round 2)* OR the MIT School of Engineering (Round 2 only).